ibexa/documentation-developer/docs/guide/extending/extending_workflow.md

 The context contains:

 - `$workflowId` - the ID of the current workflow
-- `$message` - content of the message input by the user when sending the Content item through the transitions
+- `$message` - content of the user's message when sending the Content item through the transitions
 - `$reviewerId`: ID of the User who was selected as a reviewer
 - `$result`: an array of transition actions performed so far